AFM-analysis/nanite/docs/sec_fitting_guide.rst

 .. figure:: img/nanite-fit-example.png

     Example image generated with ``nanite-fit``.
-Note that the dataset is already rated with the default method "Extra Tree" and the default training set label "zef18".
+Note that the dataset is already rated with the default method "Extra Trees" and the default training set label "zef18".
 See :ref:`sec_rating` for more information on rating.